GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/indigenous-governance-and-traditional-knowledge/supporting-materials-considerations.md

 **Seeking Allies and Resources Wisely**

-Finding funding and other support often requires building relationships with foundations, government agencies, or other organizations that share some common goals.
+Finding funding and other support often requires building relationships with organizations that share some common goals.
 The challenge is maintaining community control over priorities and decision-making while accepting support from external sources.

 Some communities have found success in diversifying their support base so they're not dependent on any single funding source.
-This might include traditional economic activities, contemporary enterprises, grants from sympathetic organizations, and ongoing reparations campaigns against institutions that have caused historical harm.
+This might include traditional economic activities, contemporary enterprises, grants from sympathetic organizations, and ongoing accountability campaigns against institutions that have caused historical harm.

 The most sustainable approach often involves building the community's own capacity to generate resources over time rather than remaining dependent on external funding indefinitely.

-### The Challenge of Technology and Security
+### Considering Technology and Security

 **Protecting What's Sacred**